xvik/gradle-animalsniffer-plugin/src/doc/docs/guide/signature/build.md

 !!! note
     The primary plugin function is signature checking and check tasks are always registered (build is optional).
-    Due to a common configuration problem, check tasks fail when no signatures declared for check.
+    To prevent a common configuration problem, check tasks fail when no signatures declared for check.
-    If you use plugin ONLY to build signatures then disable "no-signatures" check to avoid fails:
+    If you use plugin ONLY to build signatures then disable "no-signatures" fail to avoid fails:
     ```groovy
     animalsniffer.failWithoutSignatures = false
     ```